-- The individual must have been selected at least 6 times to an NSSA All-American Open First or Second Team and won at least one World Championship title; OR
+- The individual must have been selected at least 6 times to an NSSA All-American Open First or Second Team

 - Ladies must have been selected at least 6 times to the Ladies First or Second Team or All-American Open First or Second Team and have won at least one Open or Ladies World Championship title.